No Products in the Cart

 Our story also started with asking ourselves "What if".

-We were looking at the way the industry produced instant noodles, which is a hearty, familial convenience food that is consumed in billions of portions every year.
-We were surprised at how unhealthy they are – they are deep fried.
+We were looking at the way the industry produced instant noodles - a hearty, familial convenience food that is consumed in billions of portions every year.
+We were surprised at how unhealthy they are.
+On top of being deep fried, they are high in refined carbohydrates and contain high level of MSG and other artificial Flavorings.
 That is billions of portions of instant noodles with poor nutritional values consumed every year.
 And so, we asked ourselves: What if?

 First, it was: "What if we could find a way to make instant noodles healthy?"
 Then, the question became: "What if eating noodles were healthy and good for the planet?"
 That is still not good enough.
 We asked ourselves again: "What if noodles could do all of these things, and uplift farming communities?”